kjappelbaum/ml_molsim/README.md

 In this exercise we will build a simple model that can predict the carbon dioxide uptake in MOFs.

 ![Parity plot result](_static/result.gif)

+You can find more background information in the accompanying [notes](notes/notes.pdf).

 # How to run it